-If I was to ask you to tell me about your favourite Nepalese food, what would you say?
+If I was to ask you about your favourite Nepalese food, what would you say?

 Would you be like me and pause, rack your brain, and come up with nothing?

 Crouching in the shadow of its larger southern sibling India, Nepalese food goes largely unrecognised by much of the world.
 And until four weeks ago, I was no different.